 Conduct Surveys With Existing Customers

 The best way to learn about your customers is to talk to your customers.

 After looking at the quantitative research through things like Keyword Planner or your own Google Analytics, I like to get insight direct from the customers.
-A short survey that asks questions about their media habits, current challenges, individual interests and psychographics is a great way to learn what type of content will resonate with your target audience.
+A short customer satisfaction survey that asks questions about their media habits, current challenges, individual interests and psychographics is a great way to learn what type of content will resonate with your target audience.

 Mass surveys is one of the most effective ways to learn from your customers.
-I recommend using tools like Typeform or SurveyMonkey to develop a survey and distribute it directly through a mailing list.
+I recommend using survey tools like Typeform or SurveyMonkey to develop a survey and distribute it directly through a mailing list.
 If you’re able to incentivize your customers to filling the survey with a prize, even better.
 I’ve seen simple swag offers increase opt-in rates for surveys by up to 80%.